Marakkar: Lion of the Arabian Sea: Post-production

-M. S. Aiyappan Nair was the editor, digital intermediate was processed by Prime Focus studio.
-M. R. Rajakrishnan of Sync Cinema was the sound designer.
+M. S. Aiyappan Nair was the editor, and the digital intermediate was processed by Prime Focus studio with Ashirwad Hadkar as the colorist.
+Sachin Sudhakaran and Hariharan Muralidharan of Sync Cinema served as the sound designers, while M. R. Rajakrishnan of Four Frames Sound Company handled the sound mixing.
 Around a quarter of the film is set in sea, nonetheless, the film was never shot on sea, except for a shot of sea shore.
 The sea was completely created using visual effects.
 Priyadarshan's son Siddharth Priyadarshan worked as the film's visual effects supervisor, he hired his son to reduce the film's cost.
 Siddharth divided the graphics work among four personnel.
 The film was shot using storyboard (which is scarcely used in Indian productions) as it is helpful in creating visual effects.
 In Priyadarshan's view, success of a film like Lion of the Arabian Sea depends largely on the fineness of graphics, "if you don't get your graphics right, the film will look terrible.
 Which we have seen often in Indian cinema".
 Priyadarshan said that the most difficult thing to create in VFX is water and fire, for that they bought necessary software from Austria and Hungary.
 Pune-based Anibrain, and two Chennai-based Knack Studios and Golden Star Studio were employed for the film's visual effects creation.
 Post-production began in Chennai as soon as they completed filming.
 It was expected to last 11 months, with eight months consuming for visual effects alone.
 Post-production took 14 months to complete.
 The film was reportedly completed with a cost of ₹85 – 100 crore.
 The film's theatrical cut runs for 181.07 minutes.
 It underwent censoring in India on 23 December 2019.